 Absences: Attendance will be recorded each day.
 Data indicates that higher attendance rates increase the chance a student will complete the course with a passing grade.
 Be on time.
 If you are not present when attendance is taken, you will be counted absent.
-If you are going to miss an exam with a college excused absence, contact me prior to missing the exam to make arrangements to take the exam early.
+No late exams are allowed, except by special arrangement.
+If you are going to miss an exam with a college excused absence, contact me to make arrangements for taking the exam early.
 Documentation will be required for college excused absences.
-If prior contact is impossible you must contact me by the end of the second working day after the absence to arrange for make-up work.
+If prior contact is impossible, you must contact me by the end of the second working day after the absence to arrange for make-up work.